 According to the Working Hours Act, regular working hours are eight hours per day and 40 hours per week at the most.
 Regular weekly working hours may also be an average of 40 hours over 52 weeks.

-You can apply period-based working hours to work in sectors that allow period-based work.
+Period-based working hours can be applied to work in sectors that allow period-based work.
 According to the Working Hours Act, period-based working hours are 120 hours at the most over a period of three weeks or 80 hours at the most over two weeks.

 Shift work is work in which the shifts change on a regular basis and in periods that have been agreed in advance.
 As a rule, the work is similar in all shifts and all employees do different shifts.
 However, take into account the different life situations and health of individual employees when planning the shifts.